link1905/system-design-101/content/docs/system-administration/system-protection/iam.md

 #### Refresh Token

-After a user signs in,
+Following a successful user sign-in, the system generates a **long-lived refresh token**.
-a **long-lived** is generated and stored securely within the system, for example, **Facebook** uses a lifespan of 60 days.
+This token, potentially valid for an extended duration such as a month, is securely stored by the authentication system.
-The refresh token enables users to obtain new access tokens without having to re-authenticate each time their token expires.
+Concurrently, the user's client application (e.g., web browser or mobile app) is responsible for securely storing this refresh token locally.

 ```d2
 shape: sequence_diagram